 Raccoons are smart.
 And when they are not attacking your chickens or eating your pet’s dinner, they are probably busy eating your garden fruits, berries, nuts, corn, or other grain.
 Raccoons are attracted to compost piles, trash cans, and bird feeders.
 Raccoons may also try using your house, chimney, or garage as a nesting site.
 While young raccoons are adorable, these nests mean the presence of urine, feces, and disease-carrying parasites.
 Also, unlike opossums, raccoons tend to carry several diseases, such as roundworm, distemper, and rabies.
 Raccoons are best controlled with live traps.
 As a furbearer, raccoon pelts have value, so you can probably find someone who will be happy to discharge a trapped raccoon.
 Otherwise, you can discretely relocate your visitor somewhere more appropriate, and less destructive.
 Just be sure to check on your legal obligations before you get yourself in trouble.

-In California, we have spotted skunks and striped skunks.
+There are spotted skunks and striped skunks.
 In either case, it is a good idea to stay at least 10 feet away from the back end of a distressed skunk.
 [By the way, skunks have terrible eyesight.
 If you find yourself closer than you would like, be very, very still, or move away very, very slowly.
 A startled skunk is an unpleasant experience.]
 Both skunk species will eat pretty much anything: garbage, compost, pet food, worms, fruit, berries, mushrooms, beetles and other insects, lizards, frogs, snakes, and even the occasional bird egg.
 Since skunks are the most common carrier of rabies in California, along with distemper, canine hepatitis, leptospirosis, and several other diseases, getting them out of your garden (or out from under your porch) is a good idea.
 This is best done by professionals.
 Very often, your local Animal Control Office will remove skunks for free.
 Once a skunk family is removed, it is important to block whatever area, or remove whatever feature, attracted them in the first place.
 Otherwise, you will just get a new skunk.
 If you are unfortunate enough to be bit by a skunk, see your doctor right away.
 Seriously.

-There are two types of squirrels in California: tree squirrels and ground squirrels.
+There are two major types of squirrels: tree squirrels and ground squirrels.
 If I didn’t have dogs, I would probably have nothing to show for all my work in the garden because of squirrels.
 I was surprised to learn that they will eat oranges, tomatoes, blueberries, pears, and more.
 Adding insult to injury, squirrels will, like birds, often only take a bite or two before moving on to the next delectable piece of fruit, leaving a trail of potential disease behind them everywhere they go.
 Hardware cloth and chicken wire are the only reliable barriers to squirrel feeding, though I have had some success with a repellant called Bobbex-R.